To mortgage folk across the country, it’s an age-old question: “Lock or float?”

 Lock or Float?
 Are You Feeling Lucky?

 - Floating a mortgage rate is inherently risky because no one knows what tomorrow holds

-- But you can potentially wind up with a lower mortgage rate if you wait
+- But you can potentially wind up with a lower mortgage rate if you do choose to wait

-- The more time you have, the greater your chances of securing a lower rate
+- One tip is the more time you have until closing, the greater your chances of securing a lower rate

 When deciding between locking and floating, you need to assess your situation.
-Every borrower has a unique story, and every day is different, so there is no hard and fast rule.
+Every borrower has a unique story, and every day is different, so there is no hard and fast rule here.

 Some borrowers may not be comfortable with “letting it ride,” while others may be market experts and have a good handle on the direction of mortgage rates.

 Generally, what’s bad for the economy is good for mortgage rates, which explains why they are so darn low at the moment.

-If you prefer to sleep at night and “like” where mortgage rates are at the moment, locking might suit you better than floating.
+If you prefer to sleep at night and “like” where mortgage rates are right now, locking might suit you better than floating.

 And if you think mortgage rates aren’t going to get any better, again, locking is probably the move.

-Additionally, if you can’t risk taking on a higher mortgage rate (think a DTI ratio on the brink), locking your rate would be very smart to avoid any future hang-ups.
+Additionally, if you can’t risk taking on a higher mortgage rate (think a DTI ratio on the brink), locking your rate would be very smart to avoid any future hang-ups or a denied application.

 On the other hand, if you think mortgage rates have room to fall, and you can stand to profit from it, you may choose to float your rate.

 So why not wait it out a little longer if you’ve got time?

 Instead of locking in a rate of 3% on a 30-year fixed, you might be able to take advantage of all the uncertainty going on (due to the economy, COVID, etc.) and wait for your rate to fall back to 2.5%.

 If that happens, you’ll save money each month in the form of a lower mortgage payment and a lot more over the life of the loan.

 A Mortgage Rate Float-Down Might Be an Option Too

-- A float-down may also be an option with some lenders
+- A float-down may also be an option with some banks and mortgage lenders